 Communities may only receive one (1) RMH Community Grant per granting cycle, inclusive of Multi-Community Grants.
 Applications can include multiple interwoven projects.
 Please contact us if you have multiple project ideas and want to discuss them.

-Communities who received funding in Year 1+2 are eligible to apply for funding again in Year 3 for a new project or an expansion of their initial project.
+Communities who received funding in Year 1, 2, and 3 are eligible to apply for funding again in 2024 (year 4) for a new project or an expansion of their initial project.

 Funding for past Recipients will be dependent on the quality of reporting received throughout the initial grant term.

 Funding to expand on an existing RMH-funded project is dependent on demonstrating the growth and impact of the initial project.
 We cannot fund the exact same project again.
 Additional funding is not guaranteed.